LMS Implementation in Dubai: 5 Costly Mistakes to Avoid

 The Mistake

-You're in a conference room demoing the LMS Dubai platform on a large screen or laptop.
+You're in a conference room demoing the LMS platform in dubai on a large screen or laptop.
 Everything looks great.
 The interface is clean.
 Navigation makes sense.
 You sign the contract.

 Three months later, you discover that 60% of your workforce — retail staff, hospitality teams, warehouse workers, healthcare practitioners, field service technicians — can't realistically use it because the mobile experience is terrible.